 Transactions secured by the margin are subject to risks.
 They allow to open a position worth more than the value of the account, so if the trading of the underlying instrument changes for the worse from the point of view of the investor, the investor may incur severe losses, including a loss of the amount of the margin.
-If the Margin Level ratio drops below a certain value specified in the Terms and Conditions of the transaction system, OANDA TMS may close some or all open positions on the Client's account.
-Detailed rules of closing Client's positions by OANDA TMS are specified in the individual regulations for the services.
+If the Margin Level ratio drops below a certain value specified in the Terms and Conditions of the transaction system, TMS Brokers may close some or all open positions on the Client's account.
+Detailed rules of closing Client's positions by TMS Brokers are specified in the individual regulations for the services.

-Additionally, the following circumstances may constitute a risk factor related to the requirement to supplement the margin: - OANDA TMS will make a decision to raise margin rates, and the Client should pay additional funds to maintain open positions,
+Additionally, the following circumstances may constitute a risk factor related to the requirement to supplement the margin:

-- on accounts in CFDs service variant, as a result of additional payments the accounting balance of the cash account will increase causing an increase of the margin rate applied to open positions and the Client should pay additional funds in order to maintain open positions.
+- TMS Brokers will make a decision to raise margin rates, and the Client should pay additional funds to maintain open positions, - for TMS Trader, TMS Prime and TMS Connect systems, as a result of additional payments the accounting balance of the cash account will increase causing an increase of the margin rate applied to open positions and the Client should pay additional funds in order to maintain open positions.